PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub.md

 ---
-src: /Tutorials/Third Party Integrations/Synchronising Cloud Code with GitHub.md
+src: /Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub.md
 ---

-# Git Synchronisation with Cloud Code Import / Export
+# Git Synchronization with Cloud Code Import / Export

 If you're using GitHub for your repositories, Good News!
-It is possible to synchronise your Cloud Code with GitHub via the Import / Export features available in the platform.
+It is possible to synchronize your Cloud Code with GitHub via the Import / Export features available in the platform.

 In this article, we assume that you already know what [Git](http://www.github.com) is and that you have a Git repository already created.